-- Activity modification: Common sense suggests if something hurts, you do not want to push through it.
-Shoulder osteoarthritis just means "wear and tear of the shoulder joints" such that some of the cartilage in that joint is damaged.
-By pushing through the pain, you could be causing additional damage.
-If we can decrease the pain, if we can control the pain, and don’t push through the pain through activity modification, often times we can lessen the extent of damage in that joint.
+So there are very, there are several common non-operative shoulder arthritis treatments, and I’m going to talk about a few of those now.
+The first would be activity modification.
+Basically, common sense tells you if something hurts, you don’t want to push through it.
+The reason why, in shoulder arthritis, all that means, shoulder arthritis just means wear and tear of the shoulder joint, some of the cartilage on that shoulder joint is damaged.
+And by pushing through the pain, you could be causing additional damage.
+So if we can decrease the pain, if we can control the pain, and don’t push through the pain through activity modification, often times we can lessen the extent of damage in that joint.

-- Symptomatically, warm or cold compresses can be used.
-Both work in different ways: warmth will help to loosen up the shoulder joint, but it is not anti-inflammatory, whereas cold is anti-inflammatory and it can be more useful in decreasing the pain.
-But both can be used and alternated throughout the same day.
+Symptomatically, warm or cold compresses can be used.
+I often times get the question, “Should I use heat or cold?”
+And the truth is, is they both work but in different ways.
+The warmth will help to loosen up the shoulder joint but is not necessarily anti-inflammatory, whereas cold is anti-inflammatory and it can be more useful in decreasing the pain.
+But both can often be used and they can be alternated within the same day.

-- Physical therapy is one of the main treatments, but aggressive physical therapy should be avoided because it can lead to further damage to the joint.
-But physical therapists know what is aggressive and what is not, and a good relationship between the physical therapist and the patient should help the physical therapist choose the best treatment.
-A physical therapist will typically work on increasing the shoulder’s range of motion, stabilizing the shoulder, increasing shoulder strength, and developing coping techniques to do certain painful activities in a different way.
+Physical therapy is one of the mainstays of treatment, but aggressive physical therapy should be avoided because this can lead to further damage of the joint.
+But the physical therapists know what’s aggressive and what’s not, so that relationship between the patient and physical therapist will automatically mean that they will be doing what’s best and appropriate for the patient.
+Basically the physical therapist will work on increasing the range of motion, stabilizing the shoulder, increasing the strength, and developing coping techniques to do certain activities, which are painful, in a different way.